-Cause-The County modeled its policies and procedures for making changes to its IT resources on another entity's policies and procedures.
-The County was unaware that its implementation of those policies and procedures lacked critical elements.
-Further, the County did not evaluate its policies and procedures against current IT standards and best practices.
+Cause-The County was unaware its policies and procedures for managing changes lacked critical elements and did not evaluate its policies and procedures against current IT standards and best practices.

-Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to update its policies and procedures over its configuration management process.
+Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to update its policies and procedures over its configuration management processes.
 The information below provides guidance and best practices to help the County achieve this objective.

 - Establish and follow change management processes-For changes to IT resources, a change management process should be established for each type of change, including emergency changes and other changes that might not follow the normal change management process.
-Further, all changes should follow the applicable change management process and should be appropriately documented. - Document changes-Changes made to IT resources should be logged and documented and a record should be retained of all change details, including the individuals responsible for making the change, test procedures performed and the test results, security impact analysis results, change approvals at each appropriate phase of the change management process, and a post-change review. - Roll back changes-Rollback procedures should be established and include documentation necessary to back out changes that negatively impact IT resources. - Configure IT resources appropriately and securely-Policies and procedures should require that IT resources are configured securely and that configurations settings are recorded. - Manage software installed on employee computer workstations-For software installed on employee workstations, policies and procedures should be developed to address what software is appropriate and the process for requesting, approving, installing, monitoring, and removing software on employee computer workstations.
+Further, all changes should follow the applicable change management process and should be appropriately documented. - Perform security impact analysis-A security impact analysis should be performed when a change is requested and prior to change implementation. - Document testing-For changes, the testing procedures performed and results should be documented.

+- Manage software installed on employee computer workstations-For software installed on employee computer workstations, policies and procedures should be developed to address what software is appropriate and the process for requesting, approving, installing, monitoring, and removing software on employee computer workstations. - Configure IT resources appropriately and securely-The functionality of IT resources should be limited to ensure it is performing only essential services and maintaining appropriate and secure configurations for all systems.